ufz/ogs/web/content/docs/devguide/troubleshooting/cmake/index.md

 Please read the CMake output carefully.
 Often it will tell you what went wrong.

 Also consider using the command line for CMake configuration as lots of CMake options (which modify requirements on third-party libraries) have to be set via the command line **before** CMake ran for the first time.

-E.g. when building with PETSc the following fails:
+For example when building with PETSc the following fails:

 - Creating build directory
 - Starting CMake GUI